leipzig/leipzig.github.io/_publications/2017-01-01-review-bioinformatic-pipeline-frameworks.md

 ---
-title: "A review of bioinformatic pipeline frameworks"
+title: "A review of bioinformatic pipeline frameworks*"
 collection: publications
 permalink: /publication/2017-review-bioinformatic-pipeline-frameworks
 excerpt: 'This paper provides a comprehensive review of bioinformatic pipeline frameworks.'